≡ Menu

 Do I need to disclose glaucoma if it’s well-controlled and I have no vision loss?

 Yes, you must disclose all diagnosed medical conditions regardless of how well-controlled they are.
 Insurance applications specifically ask about eye diseases and glaucoma.
-The insurance company will obtain medical records from all your physicians including your eye doctor, which will document your glaucoma diagnosis.
+The insurance company will obtain medical records from all your physicians, including your eye doctor, which will document your glaucoma diagnosis.
 Misrepresentation or omission can result in policy rescission or claim denial.
 The good news is that well-controlled glaucoma with no vision loss typically has minimal to no impact on your premium rates, so honest disclosure shouldn’t prevent you from obtaining excellent coverage.

 Can I get life insurance if I’m legally blind from glaucoma?

 Yes, though it will be more challenging and expensive than for people with normal vision.
 Legal blindness results in higher premium ratings, typically Table 8-12 or higher, reflecting increased accident risk and functional impairment.
 Some traditional carriers may decline, particularly if you have other significant health conditions alongside the blindness.
 However, many carriers will approve blindness cases with appropriate ratings.
 Group life insurance through employment often provides the best coverage opportunity for legally blind individuals.
-Guaranteed issue policies are also available though with limited coverage amounts and higher costs.

 Should I wait to apply for life insurance until my glaucoma surgery heals?